CTA Banner CTA Banner

 QR Code (Quick Response Code)

-A two-dimensional barcode that is sometimes embedded on e-Invoices.
+A two-dimensional barcode is sometimes embedded on e-Invoices.
 Scanning the QR code helps users quickly verify important invoice information such as issue date, seller details, and VAT amounts.

 Digital Signature / Electronic Signature